-Many businesses worldwide use sustainability reporting to transparently communicate their social, environmental and ethical performance information and so it is practical to integrate reporting on gender equality into a business' existing reporting mechanisms.
+Many businesses worldwide use sustainability reporting to transparently communicate their social, environmental and ethical performance information making it practical to integrate reporting on gender equality into a business' existing reporting mechanisms.
 Where information about a business' gender-related policies, procedures and initiatives is available on its website, the business can include links to this material to avoid repeating the same material in the report.